benfjohnson/developer-dot/avatax/errors/index.md

 community: errors
 ---

-Also see [REST Error Codes](/avatax/common-errors) for errors in the SOAP v1 API.
+Also see [SOAP Error Codes](/avatax/common-errors) for errors in the SOAP v1 API.

 <table class="styled-table">
 	<thead>